Derppening/amyspeak/README.md

 ### Distributing the Binary

-It is strongly recommended to distribute the static version of the binary, as it bundled all necessary libraries to run the program.
+It is strongly recommended to distribute the static version of the binary (`amyspeak_static.exe`), as it bundles all necessary libraries to run the program.

 It is also recommended to attach a working copy of `patterns` and `tokens`, or link the user to this page for instructions to create their own.